 The Foundations for Quality resource series is designed to support development and implementation of effective, family-friendly consumer education and engagement strategies.

-Use the Promoting Informed Child Care Choices: A Training Guide for Child Care Subsidy Staff as a tool for professional development.
-This training guide consists of ten modules.
-Each module offers ways to enhance skills and knowledge related to consumer education and parent, family, and community engagement.
+The Promoting Informed Child Care Choices: A Training Guide for Child Care Subsidy Staff is a professional development guide which enhances skills and knowledge related to consumer education and parent, family, and community engagement.

 Explore Consumer Engagement: Strategies for Engaging Families to learn more about engaging parents as consumers in plans, processes, and programs that are part of an agency’s everyday responsibilities.